 You can never go wrong with a baked pasta in my humble opinion.
 It feeds a crowd and typically pleases even the pickiest of eaters.
 Polly makes a phenomenal Hearty Baked Penne Pasta, but I wanted something a little cheaper, a tad lighter, and something I could throw together in minutes.
-4 Cheese Baked Penne Pasta was just that.
+Easy Cheesy Baked Pasta was just that.

-With some ricotta, Parmesan, mozzarella, and feta cheeses in the fridge, I came up with this simple and tasty 4 Cheese Baked Penne Pasta.
+With some ricotta, Parmesan, and mozzarella cheeses in the fridge, I came up with this simple and tasty dish.
 It’s made with whole wheat pasta, your favorite all-natural marinara sauce (mine is Newman’s Own Organic Marinara), and a simple cheese filling.
 Serve alongside some steamed broccoli and your favorite fruit for a well-rounded and fast weeknight dinner.

 Be sure to use your time wisely by doubling the recipe, making two 8×8 casseroles, and freezing one for another dinner later.
 That’s my kind of freezer cooking!
 To find 70+ more healthy freezer meal recipes, be sure to check out our index here.

 If you plan to freeze one 8×8 dish of this pasta, don’t forget to label it so you know what to do with it later.
 You can download and print our freezer meal labels right now and then use them again and again!

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!